72 Hours in Victoria: Spring Itinerary

 1:30 pm | Explore Downtown Victoria

 Get acquainted with Victoria’s charming downtown neighbourhoods with an afternoon stroll.
 Start in Chinatown and make sure to duck down Fan Tan Alley, one of the most Instagrammable places in Victoria, to find quirky shops and take some photos.
-Continue along Government Street and walk down Lower Johnson, which is lined with gorgeous local boutiques, then explore Trounce Alley with its shops, galleries, and tapas bars (Bodega, Tapa Bar Restaurant).
+Continue along Government Street and walk down Lower Johnson, which is lined with gorgeous local boutiques, then explore Trounce Alley with its shops, galleries, and tapas bars.

 4:00 pm | Break at The Drake